Manager support

 What the manager or facilitator sees

 The goal is not to flood managers with sensitive detail.
-It is to give the right conversation support where it belongs.
+It is to give the right conversation support inside clear visibility boundaries.

 1